Cornerstone University Welcomes Japanese Students and Faculty

 Dr. Pasquale: "We have been hosting this group nearly every year since 2003.
 I work with a representative from Hokuriku Gakuin University and then a team works to prepare things here.
 For example, we have four teachers (current CU students) who prepare over the summer for the program."

-Dr. Pasquale: "This year there are 20 HGU students and 4 CU students.
-Two faculty from HGU made the trip (including one faculty member who is a CU alum), also in addition to me, there are 3 other CU faculty who have taken part and taught classes for the HGU students on topics such as American culture and literature."
+Dr. Pasquale: "This year there are 20 HGU students and four CU students.
+Two faculty from HGU made the trip (including one faculty member who is a CU alum), also in addition to me, there are three other CU faculty who have taken part and taught classes for the HGU students on topics such as American culture and literature."

 Dr. Pasquale: "In the mornings on campus, they take ESL classes.
 After lunch, they visit the area (or stay on campus to play sports in the gym).
 They have visited an apple orchard, Frederik Meijer Gardens and Lake Michigan.
 They have also volunteered at some local ministries."